coinbase/traffic_jam/README.md

 limit.remaining      # => 1
 ```

-*For all methods, `value` must be a string or convertible to a distinct string when `to_s` is called.*

-### RateLimit::Target
+### TrafficJam::Limit

 **initialize(action, value, max: *cap*, period: *period in seconds*)**

-Constructor for `RateLimit::Target` takes an action name as a symbol, an integer maximum cap, and the period of limit in seconds. `max` and `period` are required keyword arguments.
+Constructor for `TrafficJam::Limit` takes an action name as a symbol, an integer maximum cap, and the period of limit in seconds. `max` and `period` are required keyword arguments.
 The value should be a string or convertible to a distinct string when `to_s` is called.
 If you would like to use objects that can be converted to a unique string, like a database-mapped object, you can implement `to_rate_limit_value` on the object, which returns a deterministic string unique to that object.

 **increment(amount = 1)**